 The sports hall is carefully positioned on the campus.
 The latent beauty of the orthogonal arrangement of the existing buildings is strengthened by the new additions.
-The north façade of the new structure is aligned with the south facade of the swimming pool and the eastern outline extends from the western building line of the former gymnasium.
-As such a crisp array of pavilions comes into being offering a nice sequence of well defined open spaces.
+A crisp array of pavilions comes into being offering a nice sequence of well defined open spaces.

 The strategy for the existing gym hall is to strip it to its original state and build the required rooms as freestanding objects inside the remaining shell.
 In principle this would mean insufficient insulation.
-But by considering the space in-between original hall and new functions as a buffer zone, a kind of half climate will come into being that can accommodate multiple forms of use.
-The idea is to retract the thermal skin into a much smaller object and using the envelope in various informal ways.
+But by considering the space in-between as a buffer zone, a kind of half climate will come into being that can accommodate multiple forms of use.

 (Text by Kamiel Klaasse)